microsoft/vscode-docs/docs/python/editing.md

 ## Quick Fixes

-### Add Missing Imports
+### Add import

-The add imports Quick Fix when using Pylance allows you to quickly complete import statements.
+The add import Quick Fix when using Pylance allows you to quickly complete import statements.
 First, begin by typing a package name within the editor.
 You will notice a Code Action is available to automatically complete the line of source code (as long as you have the module installed within the environment).
 Hover over the text (marked with a squiggle) and then select the Code Action light bulb when it appears.
 You can then select from a list of potential imports.

 ![Add import code action](images/editing/quickFix.png)